dpghazi-zz/pisa-2012-data-analysis/README.md

 # PISA-2012-Data-Analysis
-Analyzing PISA 2012 Dataset to see how students performed globally (Python)
+Using Univariate, Bivariate, and Multivariate Analyses to see how students performed globally from PISA 2012 Dataset (Python)

+- Key Concepts
+  - Dissect the dataframe by keeping the variables that I find valuable to help answer my project insights.
+  - Data Asessing and Data Cleaning
+  - Data Exploration
+     -Univariate Analysis
+     -Bivariate Analysis
+     -Multivariate Analysis